Discover Cheltenham with megabus

 Cheltenham is a shopper’s paradise.
 Start on the High Street, which is mostly pedestrianised, and you’ve got hundreds of stores to choose from.
 The Regent Arcade shopping centre has familiar high street names like H&M, Topshop and Schuh under one roof.
-And a little further along the High Street, a huge John Lewis is soon set to open on the site of the old Beechwood Shopping Centre.

 Running off the High Street is the Promenade, which is lined with stylish boutiques and high-end labels like Joules and Monsoon.
 And if you keep walking you’ll soon reach Montpellier and The Suffolks.
 An elegant mix of antiques dealers, pretty gift shops and bustling pavement cafés, this neck of the woods has a distinctly continental feel.

 1. Take a stroll along The Prom to the Montpellier district

 On a dry day, nothing beats a leisurely stroll along The Prom.
 Follow this tree-lined avenue out of the town centre and past the ornamental flower displays of Long Gardens.
 You’ll soon reach the Montpellier district, which is all Regency buildings, leafy parks and busy pavement cafés.
 It’s impossible not to fall in love with the place.

 Cheltenham’s largest ornamental garden is as elegant as you’d expect.
 Opened in 1825, it’s crowning glory is the Grade I listed Pump Room, which is about a 25-minute walk out of town.
 Pay it a visit, then enjoy the pretty parkland that surrounds it – it’s dotted with lakes, woodlands and children’s play areas.